nrwinner/Particulate/README.md

 # In-Browser Particle System
-A modular, extendable particle system built with :heart: using Typescript.

 ## Running the Example Project
 Running the application requires [Node.js](https://nodejs.org).
 After cloning the repository, simply run `npm install` and then run `npm start`.